 By establishing a creative workflow process, you will finally be the master of the development of a project, the design and its many revisions, the review of deliverables and the deadlines you’re beholden to.
 While creative workflow management can be successful without utilizing software, you’re much more likely to be effective with the help of technology.
 That’s why we created Ashore in the first place – to organize review and feedback, and obtain approval for projects faster.

 To help our users have more control over their lives, we’ve added features such as automated workflows, automatic reminders, version stacking, contextual commenting, proof timelines, tagging and customizable proof preferences.
 The level of flexibility built into our platform allows us to cater to a variety of creative teams, each with their own approach to the creative process.
-If you’re ready to move your workflows to a single, powerful platform, sign up for Ashore today and enjoy our 14-day free trial.
+If you’re ready to move your workflows to a single, powerful platform, sign up for a free Ashore account today.